nikijean/mingpt_birthdate_qa/README.md

 # mingpt_birthdate_qa

-This project has been slightly adapted from an assignment in Chris Manning's professional level class at Stanford called Deep Learning for NLP, aka  XCS224N.
+This project has been slightly adapted from an assignment in Chris Manning's class at Stanford called Deep Learning for NLP, aka  XCS224N.
 The codebase has forked Andrej Karpathy’s [minGPT](https://github.com/karpathy/minGPT), based on the Transformer language model of OpenAI, originally described in this paper [1]

 The first goal of the assignment was to pretrain the model on Wikipedia data and then fine tune it on birthplace QA data, in the form of the following: